 Contact - Tel: 01677 425323

-A glorious, 120 acre garden of trees in a stunning landscape of parkland, lakes and ponds on the Castle Howard Estate near York.
-New trees are planted each year, and the grounds enhanced by wildflower meadows and flowering bulbs.
-As well as being a beautiful place to explore in all seasons there’s a café serving delicious, seasonal home-cooked food, and a variety of souvenirs and gift ideas are available in the Arboretum Shop.
-A woodland playground, free weekly tours, children’s activities, and a busy events programme ensure there’s always something to do and see here, whenever you visit.
+As well as being a beautiful place to enjoy in all seasons there's a café serving delicious, seasonal home-cooked food, and a variety of souvenirs and gift ideas are available in the Arboretum Shop.
+A woodland playground, free weekly tours, family activities, and a busy events programme ensure there's always something to do and see here, whenever you visit.

 Under 12’s are admitted free of charge and group bookings are warmly welcomed.